GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex2_gnirsxd_SXD111mm_cmdline.rst

 To run the reduction with all the interactive tools activated, set the ``interactive`` parameter to ``True``.
-In this case, the need for interactivity lies mostly in the telluric correction as an offset in wavelength needs to be applied.
+In this case, the need for interactivity lies mostly in the telluric correction since an offset in wavelength needs to be applied.
 This is not always needed but it's safer to verify anyway.
 To target that step, one would use ``telluricCorrect:interactive=True`` instead of the non-specific call that